 Hampton City Schools employs school nurses to provide school-based health services.
-Services provided include first aid, administration of provider prescribed medication, maintenance of health records, guidance in health related matters, and follow-up with parents in accordance with guidelines of the Hampton Health Services Handbook and School Board policy.
+Services provided include first aid, administration of provider prescribed medication, maintenance of health records; to include Virginia mandate documentation of immunizations and physicals, guidance in health related matters, and follow-up with parents in accordance with guidelines of the Hampton Health Services Handbook and School Board policy.
 The school nurse is responsible for the assessment of students who are ill or injured.
 Except for emergency circumstances requiring an ambulance transport, transportation for ill or injured students is a parental responsibility.

 Good health is directly related to the success and happiness a student will experience in school.
 To achieve optimum health for each student, understanding and cooperation on the part of parents are needed.
 Students at school with fevers over 100.4°F will be excluded from school.
 All students should be fever-free for twenty-four (24) hours without the aid of fever-reducing medication before returning to school.
 Fever is usually a sign that the body is working to fight an infection but is only one sign that a student may be ill.
 A student may be ill without the presence of a fever and therefore, according to the assessment of the school nurse, if staying in the classroom is counterproductive to the student's education or safety and wellness of others, the decision will be made to send the student home.
+In addition to fevers, students should remain out for 48 hours if vomiting or having diarrhea.
 During times of potential health risk or modified access to school buildings, it is important students complete a health screening prior to boarding a bus or being dropped off at school.
 Students should NOT enter into any HCS building if they are ill.